The Power BI Embedded API continues to be a hot topic.

 One of the great questions we always get asked right here is: How do I know how much capacity my organization will use?
 Alternative phrasings: Which A SKU does my company need?
 How do I plan and budget for this?

 Our answer is that consumption depends on a lot of factors.
-Start with the lowest SKU you think will meet your needs, then test it, moving up or down as you learn.
+Start with a POC to validate what you need, then test it, moving up or down as you learn.

-As you can see, there are multiple ways to buy the Power BI Embedded capability.
+As you can see, there are multiple use cases to take advantage of Power BI Embedded.
 Make sure you’re optimizing your spend and using these capabilities in a way that fully supports the unique goals of your organization.
-If you need help along the way, the CSG Pro team will support your team.